MuhannadAljabri/jadwal/README.md

-# Jadwal Schedule Planner
+# Jadwal
-- Jadwal is a schedule planner web application that is designed for efficient time management.
+- Jadwal is a **schedule planner** web application that is designed for efficient time management.
 - This project focuses solely on the front-end development of the application.

 ## Motivation